What You Need To Know About The New Manafort And Cohen Court Documents

 Russian outreach began early

-One important storyline in the Russia investigation all along has been the outreach from Russians or their agents to the Trump campaign, and the Cohen documents suggest there were more such contacts than previously known, and they began even earlier than once understood.
+One important storyline in the Russia investigation all along has been the outreach from Russians or their agents to the Trump campaign, and the Cohen documents suggest that there were more such contacts than previously known and that they began even earlier than once understood.

 Cohen told Mueller's office about what the document calls "attempts" by Russians to make contacts with the Trump team, including a meeting in November 2015 in which a Russian national offered "political synergy" with Moscow.